dkelly255/freshwater-fly-fishing/README.md

 ![alt text](assets/css/images/readme/locations.png)

 ### Footer
 - The footer section includes links to the relevant social media sites for Freshwater Fly Fishing.
-I have taken time & care to ensure that the links will only open to a new tab to adhere to the principles of effective UX, and allow easy navigation for the user.
+- I have ensured that links will only open to a new tab using the "noopener" attribute to adhere to the principles of effective UX, and allow easy navigation for the user.
 - The footer is valuable to the user as it encourages them to keep connected via social media

 ![alt text](assets/css/images/readme/footer.png)